University United Methodist Church

 This quarter the class is studying ‘Hope and Confidence Come from God’.
 Meet new people and grow in the knowledge of God and His will for you.
 You don’t know what you are missing if you are not in a Sunday school class.
 No one is too old to learn more.

 Cluster Disciple Classes

 For additional information or questions about the study contact Douglas A. Mangum of College Park UMC by email (email@example.com) or by phone (301-474-7874).
 You can also speak with Candy Fosta or Carla Clemons of UUMC who participated in the Disciples I Class last year at College Park UMC and will be sponsoring the Disciples II Class this year at UUMC.

 This class will convene on Monday evenings at 6:30 p.m. in the chapel at College Park UMC.
-The class will meet for 34 weeks ending about June 1st with a two week break around Christmas/New years.
+The class will meet for 34 weeks ending June 1st with a two week break around Christmas/New Years.